uyuni-project/uyuni-rfc/accepted/0000-subscription-matching-in-public-clouds.md

 ### A generic LibCloud based module:

 The [Apache libcloud](https://libcloud.readthedocs.io/en/latest/index.html) library allows to deal with different Public Cloud providers using a common interface.
-Currently it supports EC2, Azure, GCE amount other providers, so this would allow to not only support EC2, Azure and GCE but also any other Public Cloud provider.
+Currently it supports EC2, Azure, GCE amount other providers, so this would allow to not only support EC2, Azure and GCE but also other Public Cloud providers.

 The idea here would be to create a generic `libcloud` plugin for `virtual-host-gatherer` that would received the selected provider and the necessary authentication parameters.
 Then, the plugin would use a common interface to gather the instances.

 Resquirements:

 - Provide a map between "provider" -> "authentication parameters".
+(This could be generated automatically)
 - A dynamic form in the UI (based on the selected Public Cloud provider from a SelectBox) to ask for the necessary credentials that this provider requires.

 Example of gathering instances using libcloud using for different providers.
 Notice that each provider requires different authentication parameters, but the interface is common (`driver.list_nodes()`).